svecosystem/formsnap/sites/docs/content/recipes/dynamic-fields.md

 ### Define the Schema

 Here's the schema we'll use for the form we'll build in this guide.
-We'll assume you know how to setup the load function and actions, and have already created a `+page.svelte` and `+page.server.ts` file.
+We'll assume you know how to setup the load function and actions in the `+page.server.ts` file.

 ```ts title="schema.ts"
 import { z } from "zod";